convertigo/convertigo/Studio/readme.txt

  * press "Run" and the Studio should run

 /!\ Warning /!\

-There is no templates projects for project creation wizard, but you can import .car or retrieve project from SVN.
+* There is no templates projects for project creation wizard, but you can build them thanks to the provided Ant build procedure: build-template.xml This Ant build needs ant-contrib add-on in order to be executed.
+Just download this Ant plugin from https://sourceforge.net/projects/ant-contrib/files/, and add the ant-contrib JAR into eclipse's Ant classpath: Preferences -> Ant -> Runtime -> Add External Jar in Global Entries.

-To use connector, you have to rename "convertigo/minime/Java/keys_studio.txt" to "convertigo/minime/Java/keys.txt" and restart the studio.
+* To use connectors, you have to rename "convertigo/minime/Java/keys_studio.txt" to "convertigo/minime/Java/keys.txt" and restart the studio.